M00N77/M00N77/README.md

 ## about

-i'm a frontend developer focused on building clean, usable and maintainable web interfaces.
+i'm a fullstack developer focused on building clean, usable and maintainable web applications — from the interface down to the database.

 my main interests are:

 - product interfaces
 - vue / react applications
 - frontend architecture
+- backend logic and REST API design
 - api integration
 - refactoring and improving existing code
 - writing code that is easy to read and extend

-i like working with real product logic, understanding how data flows through the interface, and turning messy requirements into clear user experiences.
+i like working with real product logic, understanding how data flows through the whole system — from the database to the UI — and turning messy requirements into clear user experiences.

 ---